scalalandio/chimney/DESIGN.md

    **both the transformed value and possible field/coproduct value overrides**
 2. these overrides are stored in `RuntimeDataStore` (currently implemented as `Vector[Any]`) - `.withFieldConst(_.c, 3.0)` adds `3.0` as a value to this vector.
-   **Both wrapping and override appending would happen during runtime**, so this DLS imposes some overhead
+   **Both wrapping and override appending would happen during runtime**, so this DSL imposes some overhead
 3. the final `.transform` would generate a code similar to:
    ```scala
    {